Home / Blackboard Collaborate / Blackboard Collaborate Ultra

 When playing the recording, controls appear at the bottom of the screen.

 Need help?
-If you need support please use the DTS Self Service Portal to contact us.
+If you need any support with anything featured in this guidance, please log on the DTS Self Service Portal.

 Scroll to Top